shano/streamkeeper/README.md

 * Append timestamp to file name, so repeated stream names aren't an issue
 * Research alternative to having to use subprocess for ffpmeg and streamlink
 * Create a stream model to represent the state of the stream being downloaded/converted
+* Should stop notifications if PUSHOVER not configured
+* Support more formats